FAQ for Students

 The Americans with Disabilities Act (ADA) and Section 504 provide protection against discrimination based on a disability.
 According to Section 504, "No otherwise qualified person with a disability in the United States … shall, solely by the reason of …disability, be denied the benefits of, be excluded from participation in, or be subjected to discrimination under any program or activity receiving federal financial assistance.”
 The ADA states a "person with a disability” is someone with a physical or mental impairment that substantially limits one or more major life activities, such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, learning, breathing, and working.
 Physical or mental impairments include, for example, learning disabilities, emotional or mental illness, blindness and visual impairments, deafness and hearing impairments, mobility impairments and some chronic illness"

-The Juneau Disability Services office is located in the Student Resource Center on the bottom floor of the Mourant building.
-The Ketchikan Disability Services is located in the Ziegler Building.
-For Sitka students, please contact the Juneau Disability Services office.
+The Disability Services Office is located on the Juneau Campus in the Student Resource Center on the bottom floor of the Mourant building.
+Ketchikan and Sitka students are also served from the Juneau Campus and contact the Juneau Disability Services office to set up a Zoom or phone appointment.

 Students who experience all types of disabilities are eligible for support services.
 Disabilities could be related to a physical, medical, or mental health reason.
 Students must obtain or provide recent supporting documentation of the disability to receive services.